BETA PHOTO: Rough topo of some of Sugarloaf's routes.

 : Organ Mountains

 The impressive and long North face of Sugarloaf attracts climbers like no other formation in the Organs.
-This route makes the most of the long continuous North face, climbing anywhere from 9-13 pitches to reach the summit (depending on how well you run-out your rope, and whether you know where the good belays are).
-Trying to describe each pitch in details not really in the spirit of the climb, as there are as many variations as pitches on this climb.
-Some key landmarks to keep you on route thoug...[more]
-Browse More Classics in NM
+This route makes the most of the long continuous North face, climbing anywhere from 9 do 11 pitches to reach the summit.
+Trying to describe each pitch in details not really in the spirit of the climb, as there are as many variations as pitches.
+At the same time getting off-route on these hard-to-protect slabs can spell some bad situations.
+After much soul searching, I decided to include a det...[more]
+Browse More Classics in New Mexico

 Jul 29, 2007